spiritlake/ares-extras/plugins/openweather/README.md

     openweather_api_key: your_api_key
 </pre>

 * If you need to make a change or fix in the config files do an **openweather/reset**.
 That will force a weather update using the new configs.
+If that does not work, do **load openweather** to reload the plugin.

+* Some users report that OpenWeather API_KEY takes a couple of hours to register/activate from openweather.org There may be an e-mail that you need to click to complete the setup.
+So check your spam folder.

 # Author
 Dennis De Marco (dennis@demarco.com)/Fenris@SpirtLakeMU